-(a) Qualifications: (1) General: An applicant for admission to practice before the Court must establish to the satisfaction of the Court that the applicant is of good moral and professional character

-Attorney Applicants: An applicant who (2) is an attorney at law must, as a condition of being admitted to practice, file with the Admissions Clerk at the address listed in Rule 200(b) a completed application accompanied by a fee to be established by the Court, see Appendix II, and a current certificate from the Clerk of the appropriate court, showing that the applicant has been admitted to practice before and is a member in good standing of the Bar of the Supreme Court of the United States, or of the highest or appropriate court of any State or of the District of Columbia, or any commonwealth, territory, or possession of the United States.
+- (a) Qualifications: (1) General: An applicant for admission to practice before the Court must establish to the satisfaction of the Court that the applicant is of good moral and professional character and possesses the requisite qualifications to provide competent representation before the Court.
+In addition, the applicant must satisfy the other requirements of this Rule.
+If the applicant fails to satisfy the requirements of this Rule, then the Court may deny such applicant admission to practice before the Court. - (2) Attorney Applicants: An applicant who is an attorney at law must, as a condition of being admitted to practice, file with the Admissions Clerk at the address listed in Rule 200(b) a completed application accompanied by a fee to be established by the Court, see Appendix II, and a current certificate from the Clerk of the appropriate court, showing that the applicant has been admitted to practice before and is a member in good standing of the Bar of the Supreme Court of the United States, or of the highest or appropriate court of any State or of the District of Columbia, or any commonwealth, territory, or possession of the United States.
 A current court certificate is one executed within 90 calendar days preceding the date of the filing of the application.

-(3) Nonattorney Applicants: An applicant who is not an attorney at law must, as a condition of being admitted to practice, file with the Admissions Clerk at the address listed in Rule 200(b), a completed application accompanied by a fee to be established by the Court.
-See Appendix In addition, such an applicant must, as a II. condition of being admitted to practice, satisfy the Court, by means of a written examination given by the Court, that the applicant possesses the requisite qualifications to provide competent representation before the Court.
+- (3) Nonattorney Applicants: An applicant who is not an attorney at law must, as a condition of being admitted to practice, file with the Admissions Clerk at the address listed in Rule 200(b), a completed application accompanied by a fee to be established by the Court.
+See Appendix In addition, such an applicant must, as a condition of being admitted to practice, satisfy the Court, by means of a written examination given by the Court, that the applicant possesses the requisite qualifications to provide competent representation before the Court.
 Written examinations for applicants who are not attorneys at law will be held no less often than every two years.
 By public announcement at least six months prior to the date of each examination, the Court will announce the date and the time of such examination.
-The Court will notify each applicant, whose application for admission is in order, of the time and the place at which the applicant is to be present for such examination, and the applicant must present that notice to the examiner as authority for taking such examination.
-Applications for Admission: An application (b)

-for admission to practice before the Court must be on the form provided by the Court.
+The Court will notify each applicant, whose application for admission is in order, of the time and the place at which the applicant is to be present for such examination, and the applicant must present that notice to the examiner as authority for taking such examination. - (b) Applications for Admission: An application for admission to practice before the Court must be on the form provided by the Court.
 Application forms and other necessary information will be furnished upon request addressed to the Admissions Clerk, United States Tax Court, 400 Second St., N.W., Washington, D.C.
 20217.
-As to forms of payment for application fees, see Rule 11.

-Sponsorship: An applicant for admission by (c) examination must be sponsored by at least two persons theretofore admitted to practice before this Court, and each sponsor must send a letter of recommendation directly to the Admissions Clerk at the address listed in Rule 200(b), where it will be treated as a confidential communication.
+As to forms of payment for application fees, see Rule 11. - (c) Sponsorship: An applicant for admission by examination must be sponsored by at least two persons theretofore admitted to practice before this Court, and each sponsor must send a letter of recommendation directly to the Admissions Clerk at the address listed in Rule 200(b), where it will be treated as a confidential communication.
 The sponsor shall send this letter promptly after the applicant has been notified that he or she has passed the written examination required by paragraph (a)(3).
 The sponsor shall state fully and frankly the extent of the sponsor's acquaintance with the applicant, the sponsor's opinion of the moral character and repute of the applicant, and the sponsor's opinion of the qualifications of the applicant to practice before this Court.
 The Court may in its discretion accept such an applicant with less than two such sponsors.